sumeetk47/MyProjects/README.md

 Steps to run the project:
 This project is created using Python's Django framework.
 Moreover, it needs MySQL database access to store the data.
 To run this project, make sure you have mySQL daemon running.
-Connect MySQL client to the daemon and create database named 'BookTracker'.
+Connect MySQL client to the daemon and create database named 'booktracker'.
-Now, change settings.py contains right parameters for DATABASES field.
+Now, change settings.py to contain right parameters for DATABASES field.
 Following is an example:
 DATABASES = {
     'default': {
         'ENGINE': 'django.db.backends.mysql',